scottvr/phart/README.md

 The mention of not being Perl or a PHP webapp may appear to be throwing shade at the existing solutions, but it is meant in a good-hearted way.
 Wrapping the OG Graph::Easy is a straightforeard way to go about it, and a web interface to the same is a project I might create as well, but Perl being installed is not the sure ubiquitous thing it omce was, and spinning up a Docker container in order to add ascii art graph output to a python tool seemed a bit excessive.

-Additionally, I'm not sure how I didn't find pydot2ascii - which is native pythom - when I first looked for a solution, but even if I had seen it I may not have realized that I could have exported my NX DAG to DOT, and then used pydot2ascii to go from DOT to ascii art.
+Additionally, I'm not sure how I didn't find pydot2ascii - which is native python - when I first looked for a solution, but even if I had seen it I may not have realized that I could have exported my NX DAG to DOT, and then used pydot2ascii to go from DOT to ascii art.

 So now we have PHART, and the ability to render a NX digraph in ASCII/Unicode, read a DOT file, read GraphML, and a few other things in a well-tested Pythom module published to PyPi.
-I hope ypu find it usedul.
+I hope you find it useful.

 ## Installation